From Historic Pullman to the UIC Campus:

 Re-purposing Memorable Stained Glass Windows

 Bernacki & Associates was privileged to fabricate display frames for beautiful historic stained glass windows and install the windows in the John Paul II Chapel at the Newman Center at 700 S. Morgan St., the spiritual home of students and faculty of the University of Illinois at Chicago.
 The interior of the chapel with newly installed stained glass can be viewed directly on the Newman Center’s website, www.jp2newman.org.

 The original windows came from the Holy Rosary Church in the Chicago’s historic Roseland area.
-According to the Archdiocese of Chicago Archives & Records, the beginnings of the parish date back to the times of the Pullman Car Company which manufactured railroad cars in the mid-to-late 19th century through the first half of the 20th century, during the industrial explosion of railroads in the United States.
+The beginnings of the parish date back to the times of the Pullman Car Company which manufactured railroad cars in the mid-to-late 19th century through the first half of the 20th century, during the industrial explosion of railroads in the United States.
 The church was founded in 1882 and was a pastoral home for the population of workers living in the historic George Pullman factory “model town.”
 Soon after the parish was installed, the initial, small church built outside of Pullman’s property could not accommodate the needs of the rapidly growing community of immigrant workers.
 Under the pressure from the Archdiocese of Chicago, George Pullman agreed that a bigger church could be built on his land with a 99-year lease.
 In 1890, the new church building located at the corner of today’s Martin Luther King Drive and 113th Street was dedicated.
-It was designed with some Romanesque Revival Style features by Solon Spencer Beman, the architect of Pullman’s factory town, and it was built with the usage of Pullman’s construction materials reserved for other churches on his private territory.
+It was designed with some Romanesque Revival Style features by Solon Spencer Beman, the architect of Pullman’s factory town.